browniefed/lessons/general/instagramSwiper.md

 }
 ```

-The same concept goes for our next button however we'll only render it if the container hasn't been scrolled to it's maximum amount.
+The same concept goes for our next button however we'll only render it if the container hasn't been scrolled to its maximum amount.
 Then if clicked we move to the `currentIndex + 1` over half a second.

 ```js
 {